Are there self-taught MMA fighters in UFC?

 • Our instructor is from Australia, China or Bangladesh

-• We learn from a videotape
+• We learn from a videotape, a book, etc.

 If we have: